dfisac/dfisac.github.io/index.md

 layout: page
 ---

 I am a postdoc at Laboratoire d'Analyse et de Mathématiques Appliquées (<a href="https://lama-umr8050.fr/">LAMA</a>) mentored by <a href="https://fanoni.perso.math.cnrs.fr/">Federica Fanoni</a>.
-Before that, I was shortly as a postdoc in the following <a href="https://portalrecerca.uab.cat/en/projects/estructuras-y-desigualdades-geometricas-universales-2/">group</a> at Universitat Autònoma de Barcelona.
+Before that, I was shortly a postdoc in the following <a href="https://portalrecerca.uab.cat/en/projects/estructuras-y-desigualdades-geometricas-universales-2/">group</a> at Universitat Autònoma de Barcelona.

 In 2025, I obtained my PhD under the co-supervision of <a href="https://mat.uab.cat/~fbalacheff/"> Florent Balacheff</a> at Universitat Autònoma de Barcelona and <a href="https://homeweb.unifr.ch/parlierh/pub/">Hugo Parlier</a> at the University of Luxembourg.
 Before, I completed my Pure Mathematics MSc at Imperial College London under the supervision of Marie-Amélie Lawn.